SAP/jenkins-library/documentation/docs/steps/commonPipelineEnvironment.md

 ### setMtarFileName(name)

 #### Description
-Sets the name of the mtar file.
+Sets the path of the mtar archive file.
 Any old value is discarded.

 #### Parameters
-The name of the mtar file name.
+* `mtarFilePath` - The path of the mtar archive file name.

 #### Side effects
 none